Matt Olson Preview, Player Props: Braves vs. Mets

 Matt Olson At The Plate

-- Among the qualifying batters, he ranks 50th in batting average, while his on-base percentage ranks 11th and he is second in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 50th, his on-base percentage ranks 10th, and he is second in the league in slugging.

-- Olson has picked up a hit in 83 of 123 games this season, with multiple hits 34 times.
+- In 66.9% of his 124 games this season, Olson has picked up at least one hit.
+He's also had 34 multi-hit games.

-- In 58 games this year (47.2%), Olson has picked up an RBI, and in 28 of those games (22.8%) he had more than one.
+- Olson has driven in a run in 58 games this season (46.8%), including 28 games with more than one RBI (22.6%).
 He has also driven home three or more of his team's runs in 14 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.